 Go Kng Pao Kosher.
 The Annual Kung Pao Kosher Comedy offers “Jewish comedy on Xmas” in a Chinese restaurant setting.
 This show will take place at The New Asia Restaurant in San Francisco’s Chinatown (772 Pacific Ave, San Francisco, CA 94133; 415-391-6666.)
-Discount Tickets are available for, until they sell out.
+Discount Tickets are often available.

 Listen to the Jazz & Blues.
 Enjoy down-home Southern cuisine at Biscuits & Blues in San Francisco.
 Voted America’s No. 1 blues nightclub by The Blues Foundation and the Bay Area Blues Society, it’s also known for serving up some of the best fried chicken in the entire region, not to mention California wines, microbrews and specialty cocktails.
 Tickets are available at a special discounted price.

 Get in FREE to the Contemporary Jewish Museum.
 On December 25, admission to CJM is free — for everyone (you don’t have to be Jewish).
 The Museum Cafe will also be open.
 Located at 736 Mission Street (between Third and Fourth streets) in San Francisco.
 Hours are 11am to 4pm.